sqitchers/homebrew-sqitch/README.md

     brew install sqitch

 It won't do you much good without support for your database, though.
-Currently, there is a build for PostgreSQL.
-Note that this requires the Homebrew core PostgreSQL server:
+Currently, there are builds for PostgreSQL (requires the Homebrew core PostgreSQL server) and SQLite (requires the Homebrew SQLite build).

     brew install sqitch_pg
+    brew install sqitch_sqlite

 Interested in hacking on Sqitch?
 Of course you should [fork it](https://github.com/theory/sqitch), and then install the dependencies